 The Bank performs an assessment of impairment provisions for defined portfolios of exposures.
-This requires significant judgment of the management regarding the identification of the significant change in credit risk, impairment triggers, probabilities of relevant scenarios for cash flow forecasts and the cash flow forecasts themselves, including collateral realization, all of which involves a high level of complexity due to the changing credit environment.
+This requires significant judgment of the management regarding the identification of the significant change in credit risk, impairment triggers, probabilities of relevant scenarios for cash flow forecasts and the cash flow forecasts themselves, including collateral realization, all of which involves a high level of complexity due to the changing credit environment including Covid-19 potential impact on Bank's credit portfolio.

-Due to the significance of loans to customers that are subject to impairment, representing 82% of total assets, and the complexity of the impairment provisions' estimations, we consider this area to be a key audit matter.
+Due to the significance of loans to customers that are subject to impairment, representing 85% of total assets, and the complexity of the impairment provisions' estimations, we consider this area to be a key audit matter.